desmati/StoneKit/README.md

 # StoneKit - DotNet 8 Toolset

-StoneKit is a comprehensive dotnet toolset consisting of various libraries and utilities to enhance and simplify common tasks in .NET development.
+StoneKit is a comprehensive dotnet toolset consisting of various libraries and utilities to enhance and simplify common tasks in .NET development with over than 11k package download (20240310).
 Below are the key components of StoneKit:

 ## 1. Transverse - Quick Tiny Object Mapper